 Interest on the group's interest-bearing debt is charged at the relevant market rate prevailing at any given time (base rate plus interest margin).
 No interest rate instruments have been established in the company.
-The company does not have significant interest-bearing assets, so that its income and cash flow from operational activities are not significantly exposed to changes in the market interest rate.
+The company does not have significant interest-bearing assets, except from inter-company loans, so that its income and cash flow from operational activities are not significantly exposed to changes in the market interest rate.